 Method Four: Buy a Temporary Tattoo Printer

-Yes, this exists - but it is definitely a more costly option if you’re looking to make your own temporary tattoos at home.
+Yes, this exists - they're somewhat similar to tattoo stencil printers but it is definitely a more costly option if you’re looking to make your own temporary tattoos at home.
 This at-home printer allows you to create a design on your phone or on your computer and to “print” the tattoo directly on your skin with this handheld device.
 It’s called Prinker and it uses skin-safe cosmetic inks that are waterproof.

 They come with ready-to-use tattoo designs or you can create your own, and you merely need to swipe the small printer over your skin to apply it.
 While the cost is comparable to one big permanent tattoo piece, it allows you to create over a thousand designs with one container of ink, and enables you to have creative fun with your skin without the lifelong commitment.